scrabbletank/farhome-rules/rulesdoc.md

 The area of the darkness increases by 2 for every level cast above 3rd.

+#### Zone of Silence
+*3rd level*

+- **Casting Time:** 7 AP
+- **Range:** 10
+- **Duration:** 10 minutes

+Silence a 4x4 tile area centered on a point in range you can see.
+Make a spellcasting roll against 2 bad dice.
+On success the area is silenced.
+Creatures inside the area cannot speak, make sounds, or hear anything.
+Spells cast inside the zone add 2 terrible dice to their spellcasting rolls.

+The area of the darkness increases by 1 for every level cast above 3rd.

 ### Fourth Level

 #### Curse of Slowness